 This could easily be called 10 of the 100 best bikepacking routes in the USA – this country is made for wild, wonderful self-supported adventures, and there are trips of a lifetime in pretty much every state.

-One of the astonishing things is that routes can be utterly wild yet almost 100 percent rideable on a gravel bike.
+One of the astonishing things is that routes can be utterly wild yet almost 100 percent rideable on a regular gravel bike.
 Even the legendary Great Divide Mountain Bike Route, which often crests above 10,000ft in its 2,700 miles, fits this category.
 Our selection of routes spans the whole spectrum, from short two-dayers in the desert, to properly long technical mountain routes, and woodsy adventures in places you might not even have heard of.

-One of the really great things about bikepacking is the online community, so there’s often plenty of opportunities to find out about the logistics and trails in detail, including conditions on the ground and potential diversions.
+One of the really nice things about bikepacking is the online community, so there’s often plenty of opportunities to find out about the logistics and trails in detail, including conditions on the ground and potential diversions.

 Idaho Smoke ‘n’ Fire

 Glacial valleys, thermal hot springs, bears… this ride has it all.
 It’s only occasionally technical but it’s an endless series of climbs and descents, reaching 9000ft, and includes a couple of long stretches of hike-a-bike, so you’ll need to be fit.
 The route heads out east from the relaxed city of Boise, towards the Sawtooth Mountains and takes you through sagebrush, ancient forest, valley edges and wild open spaces, on quintessential smooth gravel, singletrack and forgotten access roads.
 Camping spots abound, so you can ride till you drop, and if you're lucky, you’ll see elk and moose, and maybe even the sockeye salmon that used to swarm to Redfish Lake.

 - Three words: Physical, stunning, accessible

 - How remote: For long periods it’ll just be you, the animals and the climbs, but there are a few useful resupply spots.